Simn-popo/holbertonschool-printf/README.md

 • _putchar - Outputs the character c to stdout ✍️.

-• get_op_function - Returns a function linked to a specifier 🔎.
+• func_specifier.c - Returns a function linked to a specifier 🔎.

-• op_functions.c - Houses functions like print_char, print_str, and print_pct to handle character, string, and % output 🗣️.

-• struct op(main.h) - Structure that links a specifier to its respective function 🔗.

 # Flowchart
 ![image](https://github.com/user-attachments/assets/ca036a22-8553-44a1-8b79-27dffd55305f)